cfuther/Insight_DE/README.md

 IPython and Anaconda Prompt platforms.
 Pandas was used to handle the data since it is an efficient tool to process large scale relational data.
 Groupby was applied to perform aggregation for multiple variants.
 Self-defined test-2 includes cases with duplicate rows, same prescriber order the same drug for multiple times, NaN at different columns.
 Code passed both test-1 and test-2.

-Tried to test through the website provided but always got the "Applicant didn't follow repo directory structure." error even after I double checked the structure.
+Passed the test at the website provided and got 4 out of 4 correct.